Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Your skills will constantly improve if you practice them relentlessly.

-Professional, accurate, and faster transcription abilities will allow you to apply for higher-paying jobs.
+Professional, accurate, and impressive transcription skills will allow you to apply for higher-paying jobs.
 And where might you find them?

-Fiverr is a global marketplace freelancers use to offer different services, including transcription.
+Fiverr is a global marketplace where freelancers can offer services, including transcription.
 Creating a Fiverr account will allow you to pick your pay rate and working hours as a transcriber.

 Upwork works similarly – that platform is the perfect place to pitch your transcription services and choose an hourly pay rate.